troyhacks/MoonLight/docs/moonlight/nodes.md

 Layout(s) for Stephan Electronics 16-Pin ESP32-S3 board, using the pins used on the board

 * ledsPerPin: the number of LEDs connected to one pin
-* pinsAreColumns: are the leds on a pin a row of the effect (width is 1 (or 2) x ledsPerPin).
-If not set the leds are a column (height is 1 (or 2) x ledsPerPin)
+* pinsAreColumns: are the LEDs on a pin a row of the effect (width is 1 (or 2) x ledsPerPin).
+If not set the LEDs are a column (height is 1 (or 2) x ledsPerPin)
 * mirroredPins: If set it is assumed that LEDs are connected with increasing positions on 8 pins on one side of the board and decreasing positions on the 8 pins of the other side of the board.
 The resulting size will have a width of 8 and the height (or width) will be 2 * ledsPerPin.
 If not set, the width will be 16 and the height (or width) = ledsPerPin

 ## Modifier 💎 Nodes